Near escapes in Wisconsin

 If you just want to retreat, period, see our Cabins & Cottages section.

 Don't miss the American Birkebeiner if you're a serious skier, and avoid it if you're

 If you're a couple, stay at the McCormick House in Hayward or nearby Spider Lake Lodge.
 If you're with friends, stay at the

 Lenroot Lodge in Seeley.

-If you're on a budget, stay at Telemark Resort in Cable.
 If you have a group, rent one of the cabins at Lakewoods Resort or Garmisch USA.

 Wausau.
 This town in central Wisconsin has something for everybody: downhill skiing at Granite Peak, cross-country skiing at Nine Mile County Forest and snowshoeing on Rib Mountain.

 In town, see cool art at the free Leigh Yawkey Woodson Art Museum and a show at the Grand Theater.